shubham745/tmd-layer/README.md

 n - number of samples in one batch <br/>
 d - dimension of input <br/>

+To have a quick and easy understanding of our TMDlayer, you can take a look at the video on youtube: <a href="https://www.youtube.com/watch?v=vR3nrYJqcgQ">https://www.youtube.com/watch?v=vR3nrYJqcgQ</a>

-<a href="https://github.com/zihangm/neural-tmd-layer">Look here for some implementations</a>
+<a href="https://github.com/zihangm/neural-tmd-layer">Look here for some implementations(https://github.com/zihangm/neural-tmd-layer)</a>

 ```python